inrupt/artifact-generator/README.md

 to represent the terms defined in Schema.org.
-And of course, they are also free to use the LIT Artifact Generator to generate source code artifacts (e.g. a Java JAR containing Java classes) that represent any available RDF vocabularies, including their own, purely internal and properitary vocabularies.
+And of course, they are also free to use the LIT Artifact Generator to generate source code artifacts (e.g. a Java JAR containing Java classes) that represent any available RDF vocabularies, including their own, purely internal and proprietary vocabularies.

-So in summary, any individual or company is completely free to define their own RDF vocabularies.
+So any individual or company is completely free to define their own RDF vocabularies.
 Likeswise, any individual or company is completely free to run the LIT Artifact Generator against any available RDF vocabulary, meaning it's perfectly fine to have a multitude of generated artifacts claiming to represent the terms in any RDF vocabulary.

-In other words, it important to remember that it is not necessary to control an RDF vocabulary in order to generate useful source code artifacts from it.
+In other words, it's important to remember that it's not necessary to control an RDF vocabulary in order to generate useful source code artifacts from it.

 For instance, IBM could choose to generate their own Javascript module from